 Our operations have consumed substantial amounts of cash since inception.
 We expect to significantly increase our spending to advance the preclinical and clinical development of our product candidates and launch and commercialize any product candidates for which we receive regulatory approval, including building our own commercial organizations to address certain markets.
 We will require additional capital for the further development and commercialization of our product candidates, as well as to fund our other operating expenses and capital expenditures.
 In December 2015, we closed on gross proceeds of \$57.8 million, before commissions and expenses, in a series of private placement financings.
 Net proceeds from this offering were approximately \$51.5 million.
-We expect to use the net proceeds primarily for general corporate purposes, which may include financing our growth, developing new or existing product candidates, and funding capital expenditures, acquisitions and investments.
-We currently anticipate that our cash and cash equivalents balances at September 30, 2016, are sufficient to fund our anticipated operating cash requirements for approximately the next 18 to 21 months.
+We expect to continue to use the net proceeds primarily for general corporate purposes, which may include financing our growth, developing new or existing product candidates, and funding capital expenditures, acquisitions and investments.
+We next 12 months.